 Inspirational yet practical.
 With mindful exercises and tracks to take.
 Discover the benefits of being a modern pilgrim - Country Living

 A brilliant solution to restoring balance and rediscovering meaning.
 Clare rekindles a connection with the world of nature and a sense of stillness - The Simple Things

 While the amount of people to have walked the Camino now seems to outnumber those who haven't, this book widens its gaze, serving up a rare secular view on France's Lourdes or Mount Kalish in Nepal, as well as challenges that tug at the soul, such as tracking a river to its headwaters or even exploring a city at lunch.
 Wherever your heart calls is a pilgrimage, its author seems to say, and we heartily concur - Wanderlust

 Clare is an author, journalist and award-winning editor with considerable experience in consumer magazine publishing.
-She edited Coast magazine for six years (during which time the title won a PPA Award for magazine of the year and she was nominated for four BSME editor of the year awards), she has also edited the National Trust magazine and Grand Designs magazine.
+She edited Coast magazine for six years (during which time the title won a PPA Award for magazine of the year and she was nominated for four BSME editor of the year awards), she has also edited the National Trust Magazine, and Grand Designs Magazine.
 Other titles she has worked for include Tatler, In Style, The Sunday Times, the Evening Standard and Esquire.
 Currently she is associate editor of The Simple Things magazine, writing and commissioning features on travel, homes and gardens.
-She combines this with writing books -- The National Trust's Book of the Coast, three guidebooks for the National Trust, and Hidden Villages of Britain for Batsford publishers.
-Clare has an interest in ancient sites, a love of trees, herbs and gardening, and an enthusiasm for folkore and for keeping the eight solar festivals that led her to druidry, which she continues to practise.
+She combines this with writing books - the National Trust's Book of the Coast, three guidebooks for the National Trust, and Hidden Villages for Batsford publishers.
+An interest in ancient sites, a love of trees, herbs and gardening, and an enthusiasm for folkore and for keeping the eight solar festivals led her to druidry, which she continues to practise.